Guest Teachers & Lecturers

-Steven Harper is a wilderness guide, author, and consultant.
-He has taught at Esalen Institute for over 25 years.
-A student of Buddhism since 1972, Steven has an M.A. in psychology.
-His work focuses on wild nature as a vehicle for awakening.
+Steven Harper is a wilderness guide, author and consultant.
+He has taught at Esalen Institute for over 35 years and is a resident of Big Sur.
+A student of Buddhism since 1972, he also has an MA in psychology with a focus on wild nature as a vehicle for awakening. www.stevenkharper.com.

 Wendy Johnson lived and trained at Green Gulch Farm from 1975-2000.
 She is one of the founders of the Organic Farm and Garden Program at Green Gulch, a lay dharma teacher, and the author of Gardening at the Dragon’s Gate (Bantam, 2008).
 Wendy is a garden mentor to the Edible Schoolyard program and a College of Marin instructor in the Environmental Landscape program at the Indian Valley Organic Farm and Garden project.

 Cynthia Kear (Ho Ryu Ryo Tan) has been practicing Zen Buddhism for over 25 years and received dharma transmission from her heart teacher, Darlene Cohen, in 2010.
 Cynthia teaches throughout the Bay area, especially from her home temple.